shiphitchcock4/sample-gcr/README.md

 ## Pre-requisites

 1. Create a Project in Google Dev Console (GDC)
        If you already have a project you want to use, skip to step 2.

-To create a project -

      * Sign in to the [Google Developers Console] (https://console.developers.google.com/)
-* Click on 'Create Project'
+     * Click on `Create Project`
      * Enter a name and project ID or accept the defaults.
-* Click 'Create'
+     * Click `Create`

 1. Set up OAuth for your GDC project
      * On the [Google Developers Console] (https://console.developers.google.com/) , select the project you just created
      * In the sidebar on the left, expand `APIs & auth` and select `Credentials`
      * Click `Create new Client ID` and select `Service Account` in the pop-up window
      * Click on `Create Client ID`.
 A dialog box appears.
 To proceed, click `Okay, got it`
 * Your new Public/Private key pair is generated and downloaded to your machine. **Please store this carefully since you will not be able to retrieve this from your GDC account.
 You will need this key pair to set up GCR integration on Shippable.**

 1. Set up GCR Integration
 If you want to interact with GCR in any part of your build workflow for your Shippable project, such as using your private images for your builds or pushing images to your repository, you need to connect your GCR project to your Shippable account.

     * Login to Shippable
     * Click on `Settings` on the top bar of your dashboard
     * On the Settings page, click on `Integrations`
     * From the options presented, click on GCR
     * Enter an Integration name, which will be used to refer to this integration on Shippable
     * Copy the key pair generated during the last step and paste into the jsonKey field.
     * Click on `Save`

 You have now set up GCR integration at an account level in Shippable.
 You are now ready to push and pull from GCR.
 Read on for further instructions.